Return to Home Page.

 subtle cocoa notes.

-Taking its name from its stunning leaf and its location on
+takes its name from its stunning leaf and its origin on the

-the border of Myanmar, this is a rare tea not to be
+border of Myanmar.
+This is a rare organic tea not to be missed!

 Yunnan Organic Black (14.00/27.00/52.00 O)